 - limitations on the hours when children may be present; - age limitations (below 18); - limitations or exclusions when certain activities are taking place; - requirements for an accompanying adult; - full exclusion of people under 18. - 5.5 Licensees of premises giving film exhibitions will be expected to include in their operating schedules arrangements for restricting children from viewing age restricted films.
 Such premises will be subject to a mandatory condition requiring that access will be restricted to only those who meet the required age limit in accordance with any certificate granted by the British Board of Film Classification, or in specific cases where such certificates have not been granted, the licensing authority.
 The licensing authority does not intend to adopt its own system of film classification.
-The licensing authorities procedures for dealing with unclassified films are appended at Appendix 2. - 5.6 Where children are expected to attend a public entertainment, appropriate adult supervision will be required to control the access and egress of children and to protect them from harm.
+The licensing authorities procedures for dealing with unclassified films are appended at Appendix 2. - Where children are expected to attend a public entertainment, appropriate adult supervision will be required to control the access and egress of children and to protect them from harm.
 This will normally be an adult member of staff for every 100 children.
-Where the entertainment is music and dancing, 2 persons, licensed by the Security Industry Authority (door supervisors) should be employed for every 100 children.
+Where the entertainment is music and dancing, 2 persons, licensed by the Security Industry Authority (door supervisors) should be employed for every 100 children but will be subject to advice within the Event Safety Guide.
 Nothing in this policy shall seek to override child supervision requirements contained in other legislation or regulations.
 The licensing authority recognises the Children, Families and Schools section as being competent to advise on matters relating to the protection of children from harm.
 Applicants shall copy their applications to the Local Safeguarding Children Board (LSCB) in its capacity as the responsible authority.
 Copies should be sent care of the Police.
 The booklet 'What to do if you are worried about a child' is available from the LCSB and is downloadable from the council's licensing web pages. - 5.7 Children and Young Persons Overview and Scrutiny Council reported on Reducing Alcohol Related Harm to Children and Young People to Licensing Committee who agreed:

 - 5.7.1 Trading standards and the police undertake ongoing enforcement operations around under-age sales and test purchasing.
-Sussex Police, BCRP and RUOK undertake work concerning proxy purchases and counterfeit ID as part of the partnership support work with Community Safety and Trading Standards. - 5.7.2 Trading standards have a programme of business support for local businesses to avoid under-age sales. - 5.7.3 In determining applications and reviews, applications can only be dealt with on their individual merit.
+Sussex Police, BCRP and RUOK undertake work concerning proxy purchases and counterfeit ID as part of the partnership support work with Community Safety and Trading Standards. - 5.7.2 Trading standards have a programme of business support including training for local businesses to avoid under-age sales. - 5.7.3 In determining applications and reviews, applications can only be dealt with on their individual merit.
 Use of schemes like Think 21 and Challenge 25 are appropriate on a case by case basis.
-Normally a Challenge 25 condition will be appropriate. - 5.7.4 A clear causal link between price discounting and disorder will normally lead to the imposition of conditions prohibiting irresponsible promotions. - 5.7.5 The cumulative impact area boundaries and supporting evidence will be kept under review.
+Normally a Challenge 25 condition will be appropriate. - 5.7.4 A clear causal link between price discounting and disorder will normally lead to the imposition of conditions prohibiting irresponsible promotions.
+This is now reflected in the new mandatory conditions which can be found on the licensing pages of the council's website. - 5.7.5 The cumulative impact area boundaries and supporting evidence will be kept under review.
 The CIA is recommended for review as part of the statement of licensing policy, informed by: - 1.
 Sussex Police report of public place violent crime 09/10 - 2.
 Environmental health noise statistics for 09/10 - 3.
 Overview and Scrutiny reports - 4.
 Health impact assessment of licensing report - 5.
 Licensing enforcement policy (following Home Office & DCMS advice on problem premises) - 6.
 Licensing Guidance.